🎯 What is prompt engineering?

 - [ ] Constraints (length, tone, what not to do)

-- Choose a recurring use case: a typical email, a report format, an analysis you do often
+- Choose a recurring use case: a standard email, a report format, an analysis you do often

 - Write your first RCTF prompt following the framework

-- Test and iterate: adjust based on results
+- Test and iterate: adjust based on the results

 - Explore advanced techniques: Chain-of-Thought, Few-Shot, Tree-of-Thought (see our dedicated article)